 Natchez Trace State Park is located on an alternate route of the old Natchez Trace.
 This route of the old trace is on the opposite side of the Tennessee River from the Natchez Trace Parkway.
 The name originally applied to a series of trails and paths that originated with animal migration routes and American Indian trade and travel routes.
 These were later used by returning boatmen that had floated goods to markets in Natchez and New Orleans from the Nashville area.

 Under President Franklin D. Roosevelt’s New Deal Program approximately 48,000 acres of land were purchased in the area of the park.
 This purchase provided jobs for many people.
 Programs such as the Civilian Conservation Corps and Works Progress Administration established many of the buildings still being used today and laid the foundation for what is now Natchez Trace State Park at the core of the large tract of public lands.

-The park has 13.5 miles of hiking trails, ranging from a one-half mile up to 4.5 miles.
+The park has 13.5 miles of hiking trails, ranging from a one-half mile up to 4.5 miles, and a 40 mile overnight trail.
 The trails wind through the forest and fields and along the lakeshores and streams of Natchez Park.
 Visitors also enjoy the museum that features local and park history, picnic facilities, camping, cabins and lodges, boating and the park’s restaurant.